-- 18. The duties and responsibilities of individual officers are described in Part Three, to which an illustrative chart is attached.
-Delegation of authority necessary to conduct some of these duties is contained in a separate public paper as agreed by Council from time to time; this document states the delegation of authority by Senate to other bodies.
-The Vice-Chancellor is the Chief Executive of the University and has powers, under the authority of Council, to act contrary to this document where that is necessary in the interests of efficiency. - 19.
-Regulation 7: Officers of the University defines the roles of those formally designated "Officers of the University" as set out in the University's Statutes. - 20.
-For the avoidance of doubt, the Vice-Chancellor is essentially the Chief Executive of the University, charged with day to day running of the University as delegated by Council.
-For further information please see Senate paper S/254/2 which sets out in detail the powers and responsibilities of Council, the Vice-Chancellor and the University's Executive.
+- 20. The duties and responsibilities of individual officers are described in Part Two, to which an illustrative chart is attached.
+Delegation of authority necessary to conduct some of these duties is published via the University website, as agreed by Council.
+The Vice-Chancellor is the Chief Executive and President of the University and has powers, under the authority of Council, to act contrary to this delegation where necessary in the interests of efficiency. - 21.
+Regulation 7: Officers of the University defines the roles of those formally designated "Officers of the University" as set out in the University's Statutes. - 22.
+For the avoidance of doubt, the Vice-Chancellor is the Chief Executive and President of the University, charged with the day to day running of the University as delegated by Council.
+For further information, see the Vice-Chancellor's role and responsibilities descriptor, agreed by Council in April 2022,